limit-org/limits-api/README.md

 ### Notes
  - Note #0: media attachment works, but this is not verified if this method will stay the same, or if it even currently works.
- - Note #1: mostly done, a lot of topics exist and they need to be imported into CrDB with descriptions, how many posts there are in them, etc.
+ - Note #1: mostly done, a lot of topics exist, and they need to be imported into CrDB with descriptions, how many posts there are in them, etc.
+ - Note #2: done, indexing and searching users and posts works, but may need to add more search capabilities in the future.